Nothing Phone (2) vs Sony Xperia 1 VI

 Frequently Asked Questions

-Nothing Phone (2) excels if you value iconic transparent design with functional glyph interface lighting.
-Sony Xperia 1 VI is better if you prioritize exclusive 85-170mm true continuous optical zoom lens.
-Pick based on your budget and daily use.
+Nothing Phone (2) is the better choice if you prioritize iconic transparent design with functional glyph interface lighting.
+Sony Xperia 1 VI wins if you value exclusive 85-170mm true continuous optical zoom lens.
+Both are rated highly (4.6★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure